“The most precious gift we can offer anyone is our attention.”

 - Improve employee job satisfaction and sense of community.

 - Mindfulness practices improve employee communication naturally.

 A yoga class held on-site will be tailored to the needs of your employees.
 But we know that at work there will be a mix of abilities and ages.
 And that you are most likely not wanting a sweaty class.
 More likely you are wanting something that leaves your employees and staff- refreshed and yet relaxed.
 Ready to provide better customer service, more focused on the task at hand.
 And with sense of ease and mobility in the hands, shoulders and back.
-Ask about including chair massage as part of package.

 Articles on Benefits of Holistic Practices:

 - Mindfulness– Getting Its Share of Attention—NY Times, Nov.
 2013

 - Companies Are Embracing Meditation to Train Better Leaders—LA Times, Feb.
 2013

 - Relax!
 You’ll Be Much More Productive—NY Times, Feb.
 2013